South Oxfordshire Palliative Care Hub

 What are the visiting times?

 There are no restrictions on visiting times for our inpatient unit and it is sometimes possible for family members to stay overnight with you.
-This would need to be discussed with the nursing staff in charge first.
+This would need to be discussed beforehand with the nurse in charge.

 There is no charge for this service.

-The services that we provide are free of charge to patients.
-We rely on the generosity of our local supporters to raise funds to cover the majority of our running costs.
-If you would like to support through fundraising please call us on 01491 641 384 extension 246 and we would be happy to talk with you about the different ways that you can help.
+If you would like to support Sue Ryder Nurses and the hospice through fundraising please call us on 01491 641 384, extension 246.
+Our Fundraising team would be happy to talk with you about the different ways that you can help.